-After getting bike repairs done at Absolute bikes in Salida , having a rest and plenty of food i was ready to leave early evening for the long climb up over Marshall Pass .
+After getting bike repairs done, having a rest and plenty of food i was ready to leave early evening for the long climb up over Marshall Pass .
 I remember feeling so strong as i rode up , that i had thoughts of riding through the night to gain more time on those in front .
 However a few hours later on the gravel road somewhere past Doyleville , i was almost sleeping on my bike with early signs of Hallucinations .
 It was time to stop and camp roadside in the bush .

 In Del Norte i heard that we needed to do a re route further on because of bush fires .
-I pushed on over Indiana pass , and thought i d never get to Platoro , with all the unexpected up and downs .
-Crashed out in Platoro at the end of Day 13… What a ride this is !!
+I pushed on over Indiana pass.
+Eventually i got to Platoro, bought some supplies at the small store in the friendly lodge and got some more details of the fire re route that lay ahead.

 Another couple of days riding in the searing sun with angry Thunderstorms never far away , i was in Pie Town , just before they shut .
 Food and free pie and i was all set to leave about 6pm as it rained lightly .
 I stopped in to check out the famous Toaster House .
 Nobody was around , it was tempting to stay and sleep , but i decided to push on to an empty campground where i slept well on the floor of a Toilet block .

 My Day 16 ride through the Gila Wilderness was another long hot day on the bike with plenty of climbing .
 I knew the end was near , i was super motivated , even thinking i could get to Silver City that night .
 This did not happen as i got caught in huge thunderstorms about 60 kms before Sapillo campground .
-As i was getting pelted with pretty big hailstones i looked for shelter , i jumped into a large under road drainage tunnel , my bike even fitted in , it was dry, perfect to sit this out !
-Unfortunately after 10 minutes , my Tunnel refuge started to fill with water , Fast .
+As i was getting pelted with pretty big hailstones i looked for shelter , i jumped into a large under road drainage tunnel , my bike even fitted in , it was dry, perfect to sit this out .
+Unfortunately after 10 minutes , my Tunnel refuge started to fill with water , Fast !
+Damn, Time to move.

 Back out into the torrential rain , thunder and lightning .
 Over the next 20 kms the storm eased as i rode to the Sapillo campground .
 Decided to camp here and rest , ready for the final push to Antelope wells the next day .

 I started my final day very early , eventually finding the trail for the CDT alternate route .
 I quickly realised that i was not feeling great .
 I was fatigued , no energy .
-I felt unsafe to ride in the dark and must have taken 5 per naps along this section .
+I felt unsafe to ride in the dark and must have taken 5 power naps along this section .
 I cannot remember how long it took , but it was the longest night of my Tour Divide Adventure .
 My legs were so dead i had doubts that i could reach The border that day.
 Time for focus and positive thoughts once again.

 Thank fully as the day got brighter with the glorious sun , my energy came back and my legs finally fired up as i rode into Silver city for a late breakfast .